© MetaPlantCode

 How do we work?

 Our work combines advanced molecular and digital technologies using complex environmental DNA samples to test bioinformatic pipelines and standardize laboratory protocols.
 Our bioinformatics pipelines perform quality filtering and species detection integrating public databases such as GBIF.
-Additionally, we enrich floristic literature semantically and adhere to FAIR data principles throughout all stages of our research.
+Additionally, we mobilize and semantically enrich floristic literature and adhere to FAIR data principles throughout all stages of our research.

 MetaPlantCode is committed to the FAIR data principles – making data Findable, Accessible, Interoperable, and Reusable.
 These principles guide how we manage, publish, and share our research data across all work packages.